-- As soon as you become unemployed you should call into the Job Centre at Social Security if you live in Guernsey, or the States Office if you live in Alderney.
-An appointment will be made for you to make your claim and you will be told what you need to bring with you to that appointment.
+- As soon as you become unemployed you should make contact with Employment Benefits if you live in Guernsey, or the States Office if you live in Alderney.
+An appointment will be made for you to attend the office to make your claim.

 - You should claim as soon as you become unemployed.
-If you do not claim straightaway, you would not usually receive unemployment benefit for any of the days before you first registered at the Job Centre or Alderney States Office.
+If you do not claim straightaway, you would not usually receive unemployment benefit for any of the days before you first register with Employment Benefits or Alderney States Office.

 I am self-employed, can I claim unemployment benefit?

 - Generally, contributions paid as a self-employed person do not count for unemployment benefit which would mean that you could not receive unemployment benefit as a self-employed person.

 - But, if in any relevant contribution year, you have paid at least 39 social insurance contributions or had contributions credits on your record, then any self-employed or non-employed contributions on your record for the remaining 13 weeks of the year are treated as if they were employed person contributions.
 This may allow your rate of benefit to be increased.